Densaugeo/uploadserver/README.md

 Thanks to marvinruder for work on the upload progress indicator and theme option.

-Thanks to shuangye for finding an easy way to handle large file uploads.
+Thanks to shuangye for finding an easy way to handle large file uploads, and improved handling of filename collisions.